 Information in this Nursing Program Student Manual will be reviewed periodically by the Nursing Faculty.
 It is the responsibility of the student to be aware of policy changes, additions, or deletions.
 All students enrolled in the Nursing Program are expected to adhere to the policies, procedures, and guidelines in effect for the current semester, as the same are set forth in both the Nursing Program Student Manual and the CCAC Student Handbook, as well as those set forth in the CCAC Board Policy Manual and CCAC Administrative Regulations Manual.
-The guidelines and procedures set forth in this Nursing Program Student was complementary of and supplementary to those set forth in the CCAC Student Handbook, and students are responsible for reading and understanding the information contained in both, as both documents contain information that is essential for your success at the College.
+The guidelines and procedures set forth in this Nursing Program Student Manual (hereinafter referred to as the "NPSM" or the "Manual") are intended to be read as complementary of and supplementary to those set forth in the CCAC Student Handbook, and students are responsible for reading and understanding the information contained in both, as both documents contain information that is essential for your success at the College.
 In the event of any conflict between the terms of this Manual and the terms of the Student Handbook, the terms of this Manual shall control.